-When the summer temperatures rise, it’s sometimes hard to keep our cool.
-But a cold sweet treat can certainly make things better.
+A sweet cold treat can certainly brighten any day.
 Ice cream, sno cones, froyo, gelato, milkshakes.
 Yum!
 This is by no means an extensive list of ALL cold treats in Austin, but here’s a roundup of some of our family favorites.

 Cool Treats in Austin:

 Ice Cream, Gelato & Frozen Yogurt:

 — Amy’s Ice Creams – It’s hard to not to think immediately of Amy’s Ice Creams when thinking about cold treats.
 With a so many locations around town, you’re never too far away from their delicious local ice cream, and with playgrounds at select locations, this is a great spot for spending some fun family time.

 — Cow Tipping Creamery — Started as an Austin ice cream truck, Cow Tipping Creamery is now a shop on South Lamar that offers a unique twist on soft serve with a huge variety of toppings such as birthday cake crumbs or cookie dough.